Mount Tamalpais Cemetery

 Mount Tamalpais Cemetery is located in San Rafael, California.

 History

-The cemetery was founded by Dr. Henry A. Dubois, Jr. An ordinance was passed that prohibited any burials within the towns limits.
+The cemetery was founded by Dr. Henry A. Dubois, Jr. An ordinance had been passed in the 1870s that prohibited any burials within the towns limits.
 Dr DuBois attended a town hall meeting where he among many others offered bids to start up a new cemetery.
 DuBois' bid of $13,000 for a part of his ranch was the ultimate winner.
 He toured over 40 cemeteries and drew up plans before the cemetery was being built so he could figure out the best possible layout for the cemetery.
 After hiring around 40 men, most of who were Chinese Laborers, the cemetery was finally completed in August 1879.

+In June, 2022, the California Cemetery and Funeral Bureau accused the cemetery owners of mismanaging its Eternal Care Fund.

+In July, 2025, the California Cemetery and Funeral Bureau stated that the cemetery is considered unlicensed or abandoned.